greggregbean/cache/README.md

 To test my cache just clone this repository and enter "./run" in console.
 If you want to build this project by yourself, you should firstly enter "make clean" to remove all existing object files.

+You can see input numbers and number of hits in result.txt.

 To see graphic vizualization of F&Q, you can open graph.dot with Graphviz or special extesion for .dot files in Visual Studio Code.
 It's really amusing to watch this in real time.